johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-19-generate-word-doc-in-asp-net/index.md

 ## Open XML

 To generate a Word document in .NET, the most straightforward way is to use the [Open XML library](https://github.com/dotnet/Open-XML-SDK).
-You can install the library using the following command:
+We can install the library using the following command:

 ```sh
 dotnet add package DocumentFormat.OpenXml